List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Imp

 Imp is a small, shapeshifting Horde spy.
 He is despised by the other Horde members, apart from Hordak who enjoys his company.
 Imp more often than not tries to stay on the right side of Hordak to avoid incurring his wrath.
 He points out to Hordak when other members of the Evil Horde fail in their different missions, and encourages Hordak to vent his anger on them.
 Because of this nature, Imp is hated by most other members of The Horde.
 It is not just The Horde who have a dislike for Imp, but also members of The Great Rebellion.

 In one episode, Imp attempts to set up Kowl as a Horde spy, by planting Horde coins in his bed.
 Some of The Rebellion think Kowl may be a traitor, but Adora believes he is innocent.
 Later in the episode, it is revealed that Imp was the one responsible for the coins and that Kowl is innocent.
 The Rebels apologize to Kowl for not trusting him.
 Imp's main task is due to his shape-shifting abilities.
 He is tasked to spy on members of The Rebellion and report back to Hordak, which has been shown on several occasions, such as informing Hordak of the Red Knight and the birth of Swift Wind's baby on Unicorn Island.

 It seems that without Hordak, Imp has little influences within The Horde, being more like a lapdog.
 Imp is actually rather distinctive amongst the Horde, as he is one of their few members with the ability to fly.

 Imp makes an appearance in the 2018 series.
 Imp's shapeshifting abilities are not shown, but he is still employed as a spy and can record and playback overheard conversation.

-Imp's chest form was released as an accessory with a cartoon-inspired action figure of Hordak as part of the Masters of the Universe Classics toyline in 2014.
+Imp's chest form was released as a figure in the Masters of the Universe Classics toyline in 2014.
 His bio states that he is a devoted minion of Hordak whose talents are loathed by the other Horde members.

 Imp is voiced by Erika Scheimer in the 1980s series.